Andean Roots: Linguistics and Ecological Agriculture in Peru

 Location and Schedule

-Students will spend at least 5 weeks, from Week 6 to Week 10, traveling to the region of Cusco, Peru; spending significant time in the Urubamba Valley, the city of Cusco, and surrounding rural areas; and participating in language school, homestays, and project work.
+Study abroad students will spend at least 5 weeks, from Week 6 to Week 10, traveling to the region of Cusco, Peru; spending significant time in the Urubamba Valley, the city of Cusco, and surrounding rural areas; and participating in language school, homestays, and project work.
 Students with adequate preparation for independent international work may opt to travel earlier in the quarter, for up to 10 weeks of study abroad.
 The study abroad application will ask students to outline their learning goals, preparation, and interest in this extended travel option.
 Total estimated cost of the study abroad is approximately $3,400-$4,800 depending on length of travel, travel preparation needs and international travel expenses.
-Part of this cost will be assessed as a student fee (for group expenses such as language school, group lodging and land transport, some site visits, etc.) and the remainder will be managed by individual students for international airfare, individual living expenses including most meals and some lodging, vaccines, etc. A $200 deposit will be due by Friday of Week 8, fall quarter.
+Part of this cost ($800) will be assessed as a student fee (for group expenses such as language school, group lodging and land transport, some site visits, etc.) and the remainder will be managed by individual students for international airfare, individual living expenses including most meals and some lodging, vaccines, etc. A $200 deposit will be due by Friday of Week 10, fall quarter.
+This $200 deposit will be applied towards the $800 student fee.
 For details on study abroad, visit www.evergreen.edu/studyabroad or contact Michael Clifthorne at email@example.com .

 Online LearningHybrid Online Learning < 25% Delivered Online